We’ll be looking at two Dyson products at each spectrum – the V7 and V11.

 Which offers the better value?

 The answer will depend on your needs.
-If you live inside a small home, the V7 will be a great option because it’s compact and easier to store.
-It’s much cheaper than the V11, but make sure to select the right variant for the floor type you have.
+If you live inside a tiny home, the V7 will be a great option because it’s compact and easier to store.
+It’s much cheaper than the V11, but make sure to select the correct variant for the floor type you have.

 Get the V7 Motorhead (or Allergy) if you live in a home with carpet and the V7 Fluffy for hard surfaces.

-The V11 is better suited inside larger homes with carpets thanks to the larger battery and dirt volume.
+The V11 is better suited inside larger homes with carpets thanks to the larger battery and dustbin.

 It’s the best cordless vacuum I’ve tested for cleaning carpet, capable of cleaning embedded dirt.
 Only the V11 Outsize and Riccar cordless match it, but those options are even more costly.

 The Verdict: Is Dyson v11 better than v7?

 The Dyson V11 is better than the V7 for suction, coverage, and dirt volume, but it’s more expensive.